psanse/Bfilt/src_xml2dimacs/README.md

 To note:

 * The converter requires that the graphs have the extension (.xml).
 XCSP3 file collections are packed compressed using Lempel–Ziv–Markov chain algorithm (LZMA), they need to be uncompressed before.
 In the bin folder it is located the script uncompress_files.py, it uncompress files recursively.

+> uncompress\_files.py \<folder>

-* The bin folder provides also a Linux binary (Debian) and a python script graph\_gen.py (which only works for a 'xml2dimacs' binary).
+* AT the bin folder there is a python script, graph\_gen.py (which only works for a 'xml2dimacs' binary) and it will recursively produce dimacs graphs for all subdirectories.
 Use the python script as follows:

 > graph\_gen.py \<folder>
-and it will recursively produce dimacs graphs for all subdirectories.